raul23/clustering-text/README.rst

 Clustering HTML pages
 =====================
-The dataset of HTML pages is small: 70 Wikipedia pages from 5 different categories.
+The dataset of HTML pages is small: 70 Wikipedia pages from 5 different categories (biology, chemistry, mathematics, philosophy, physics).

+The list can be found at `list_wikipedia_pages.rst <./list_wikipedia_pages.rst>`_.

 Clustering ebooks (PDF, djvu, epub, txt)
 ========================================